Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 ### Narrative Summary

-Imagine you're building a small app to track expenses, log workouts, or collect feedback — but you don’t want to create a dozen files just to accept one request.
-That’s exactly what Minimal APIs are built for.
+Imagine a scenario where a small application is needed to track expenses, log workouts, or collect feedback — but without the overhead of creating multiple files just to handle one request.
+This is exactly where Minimal APIs are most effective.

-Minimal APIs are a new way in ASP.NET Core to create web APIs with very little code.
-Unlike traditional ASP.NET Core apps, which use controllers, routing attributes, and multiple files, Minimal APIs let you define everything in one place, usually in `Program.cs`.
-This means less boilerplate code and faster startup times — ideal for microservices or simple APIs.
+Minimal APIs offer a streamlined approach in ASP.NET Core for building web APIs with minimal code.
+Unlike traditional ASP.NET Core applications that rely on controllers, routing attributes, and multiple files, Minimal APIs allow developers to define routes and logic in a single place — typically in `Program.cs`.
+This reduces boilerplate and accelerates startup time, making it ideal for microservices or lightweight APIs.

-You create a Minimal API project easily using the .NET CLI command:
+A Minimal API project can be created using the .NET CLI:

 ```bash
 dotnet new web -o Name
 ```

-This generates a project folder `"Name"` with the basic setup.
-Inside, `Program.cs` contains the minimal code needed to define a default route like this:
+This command generates a project folder named `"Name"` with essential setup.
+Inside, the `Program.cs` file contains the code to define the application and map a simple route:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);